Yaa Ntiamoah Badu: Biography

-Yaa Ntiamoa-Badiu studies at St. Monica's Senior High School for the O-level, then at Konongo Odumase Senior High School for the A-level.
-Elle studies at the University of Ghana, where she receives a first class degree in Zoology in 1975, then a PhD at the University of Edinburgh en 1980.
-She is a lecturer in the Departement of zoology of the University of Ghana, in 1985, then an associate professor in 1995.
-In 2003, she is appointed as a full professor.
+Yaa Ntiamoa-Badiu studied at St. Monica's Senior High School for the O-level, then at Konongo Odumase Senior High School for the A-level.
+She studied at the University of Ghana, where she received a first class degree in Zoology in 1975, then a PhD at the University of Edinburgh in 1980.
+She was a lecturer in the Department of Zoology of the University of Ghana, in 1985, then an associate professor in 1995.
+In 2003, she was appointed as a full professor.